magento/pwa-studio/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 <!--- Go over all the following points, and make sure you've done anything necessary -->
 - [ ] I have added tests to cover my changes, if necessary.
+- [ ] I have added translations for new strings, if necessary.
 * I have updated the documentation accordingly, if necessary.